cactixxx/rpi_power/README.md

 7)  The Orange PWR LED should light up
 8)  Press the ON button.
 The Green RELAY LED should light up
 9)  After a few second the Blue LATCH LED should light up
-10) To shutdown the Pi either execute a shutdown command from the console or press the OFF button.
+10) To shutdown the Pi either execute a shutdown command from the console or GUI or press the OFF button.
 The Blue LATCH LED will switch off after a few seconds and the Green RELAY LED will shutdown according to the time delay selected via the soldered PADS.